LTUC/amman-dotnet-401d2/Labs/Day12/README.md

 	- What did you learn during this assignment?
     - What resources did you utilize for this assingment?

+## Stretch
+- (+2) Add Data persistance through an external file

 ## Rubric
 - 2pts: Application runs without any errors
-- 2pts: Controllers link to views
+- 2pts: Controller Actions proper syntax and link to views
-- 3pts: All views created with use of Tag Helpers
+- 2pts: All 5 different ways to pass data are shown
 - 2pts: Razor Syntax properly used
-- 1pts: Readme included with answers to questions
+- 2pts: Readme included with answers to questions